Man of Steel (film): Filming

 Principal photography began on August 1, 2011, at an industrial park near DuPage Airport under the codename "Autumn Frost".
-Zack Snyder expressed reluctance to shooting the film in 3-D, due to the technical limitations of the format, and instead chose to shoot the film two-dimensionally and convert the film into 3-D in post-production, for a 2-D, 3-D, RealD 3-D, IMAX 3-D and 4DX release.
-Snyder also chose to shoot the film on film instead of digitally, because he felt it would make the film "a big movie experience".
+Zack Snyder expressed reluctance to shoot the film in 3-D due to the technical limitations of the format and instead chose to shoot two-dimensionally and convert the film into 3-D in post-production, for a 2-D, 3-D, RealD 3-D, IMAX 3-D and 4DX release.
+Snyder also chose to shoot on film instead of digitally because he felt it would make the film "a big movie experience".
 Cinematographer Amir Mokri shot the film with Panavision Panaflex Millennium XL2 cameras and C-Series anamorphic lenses.
 Filming was expected to last for two to three months.
 Production took place in Plano, Illinois on August 22 to 29.
 According to an interview with Michael Shannon, filming would continue until February 2012.

 Man of Steel filmed in the Chicago area, California, and Burnaby's Mammoth Studios in Vancouver, which was used as a set for Krypton and the extraterrestrial aircraft portrayed in the film.
 Vancouver's North Shore waterfront area was also used for the oil rig rescue scene where Superman is first introduced.
 Ucluelet and Nanaimo, British Columbia, feature prominently in the film's first hour—the trademark winter mist and rough seas are passed off as Alaska in the film.
 Filming took place in the Chicago Loop from September 7 to 17.
 The Chicago shoot was a unit project, meaning that filming would partake numerous establishing shots as well as cutaways and might not necessarily include principal cast members.